-What is the Debt Ratio?
+What is Debt to Asset Ratio?

 Table of Contents

-Debt Ratio Interpretation
+Debt to Asset Ratio Formula

 All else being equal, the lower the debt ratio, the more likely the company will continue operating and remain solvent.